 The encryption process follows this sequence:

-3. The prefix ENC: is prepended to identify the content as encrypted
+*E:and:to identify the content as encrypted

 Encrypted Format

-The final format of an encrypted QR code looks like this:
+The final format of an encrypted QR Code looks like this:

 ENC:BASE64_ENCODED_ENCRYPTED_CONTENT